Câu hỏi về câu ví dụ, định nghĩa và cách sử dụng của "Real"

 The protagonists of both plays, Undine and Hans, fascinated by humans, whom they are used to observing from their world, decide to leave their home and family in order to join a being very different from them, who cannot fully understand their nature and peculiarities.
 Knight Huldbrand is annoyed that Undine is not a human, and prefers to throw himself into the arms of a woman who is more like himself.
 The same is true for Anna, who cannot accept the fact that Hans belongs to another world, that he is a being different from her.
 In both cases, the protagonists are betrayed by their loved ones, and this circumstance triggers the rules imposed on them: Undine will have to kill her beloved because, despite her warning, he has married another woman.
 Meanwhile, Hans, who has destroyed the only way he could return home for the love of Anna, is trapped in a world where he does not belong.
 Only with the Queen's assistance will he be able to reunite with his fellow gnomes. cái này nghe có tự nhiên không?

-REAL Native English (US) speakers ONLY, please.
+Q: REAL Native English (US) speakers ONLY, please.
 No near fluent speakers, please.

 Does this sound natural?